What is a termination clause?

 - How? the termination clause provides a formula for calculating notice that is less than the common law, and equal to or slightly more than the minimum legal requirements.

 - Are they Legal?
-It depends if it was written recently, and by a good employment lawyer (see discusion below)!
+It depends if it was written recently, and by a good employment lawyer (see discussion below)!
 If it was copied from an old employment contract passed along by the employer for years, then probably no. Courts will not enforce a termination clause which breaches (or could breach) any employment law, and the law is always changing.

 An example of a termination clause is as follows:

-…unless an employee is terminated for wilful misconduct, disobedience or wilful neglect, an employee’s employment may be terminated at the sole discretion of the Employer upon providing the employee with one (1) weeks’ notice or base salary in lieu thereof for every year of service, up to a maximum of eight (8) …. [call us for the rest]
+…unless an employee is terminated for willful misconduct, disobedience or willful neglect, an employee’s employment may be terminated at the sole discretion of the Employer upon providing the employee with one (1) weeks’ notice or base salary in lieu thereof for every year of service, up to a maximum of eight (8) …. [call us for the rest]

-When a termination clause is included in an employment contract, it is usually crafted in favour of the employer at the expense of the employee.
+When a termination clause is included in an employment contract, it is usually crafted in favor of the employer at the expense of the employee.
 This is because common law rights to notice can be very lucrative for the employee at the expense of the employer.
 For instance, a senior employee without a termination clause in her contract could be entitled to 24 months’ notice, whereas the same employee with a termination clause could only be entitled to 2 months’ notice.

 Most termination clauses limit an employee’s rights to notice to the very minimums required by law – one week of notice for every year of service, up to a maximum of eight, as per Ontario’s Employment Standards Act.